 Wineury Almonte

 Siren

-Refining Safety in Dating Apps
+Safety Oriented Dating

 Team

-Jasmine To (Team Lead)
+Jasmine To (lead)

+Wineury Almonte